sphero-inc/Sphero-iOS-SDK/README.md

 **Run the application on an iOS Device, if all went well Sphero should have moved forward just a little.**

+&nbsp;
 ## Where is Sphero going?

 If you have successfully completed the quick start guide then Sphero should have moved after running the modified code.
 What is interesting to note here is that Sphero just went in a *random* direction.
 The direction was not random at all, Sphero believe it or not has a *front* and a *back*.
 It is necessary for the application to determine what direction forward is for the user from the point of view of the ball.
 We call this step `Calibration` and it is **required** to properly drive Sphero in a predictable direction.
 To learn more about calibration and using the `BackLED` to set Sphero's orientation please check out the `UISampler` Sample project.

+&nbsp;
+&nbsp;

+### Samples

+---

+ * [HelloWorld](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/HelloWorld) - Connect to Sphero and blink the LED.
+This is the most compact and easy to follow sample for dealing with Sphero.
+It is also the default project for the template installer.

+* [ButtonDrive](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/ButtonDrive) - Drive Sphero with simple buttons on screen, just a notch above helloworld.

+* [RobotUISample](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/RobotUISample) - RobotUISample is a great place to start, it already has elements for two finger calibration, shows you how to use sleep and colorpicker and also has a drive wheel!

+* [SensorStreaming](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/SensorStreaming) - If you want to use the sensor data from Sphero, you should check this sample out.
+Just simply register as an observer to the data, Pay attention to starting and stoping streaming during the application life cycle.

+* [RKMultiplayer Sample](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/RKMultiplayerSample) - Check out our base sample for connecting two or more phones to a multiplayer lobby, cross platform.
+This would be the place to start if you want to make party games or anything multiplayer.

+* [SphereMotion Teapot](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/SphereMotionTeapot) - This is a sensor streaming application that shows you how to use 3D objects in the screen, the simple teapot, driving by Sphero's motion.

+* [RKAchievement Sample](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/AchievementSample) - Sphero has a backend web service that can help you maintain Achievements and also keeps track of all the Sphero activity, engage with your users!

+* [TwoPhonesOneBall](https://github.com/orbotix/Sphero-iOS-SDK/tree/master/samples/TwoPhonesOneBall) - A quick sample to show passing control between two phones to control a single Sphero.